 When an asset has an OEE score of 100%, it means that it produces high-quality items without defects, operates at maximum speed, and has no unplanned downtime or breakdowns.
 Achieving a 100% OEE score is the ultimate goal for asset owners as it indicates optimal efficiency and productivity, resulting in increased profitability and customer satisfaction.

-The OEE Calculation Formula is: OEE= Availability x Performance x Quality
+The OEE calculation formula is Availability x Performance x Quality.

 - Availability Calculation: The first step in finding an asset’s OEE is to measure its availability.
 This is calculated by dividing the total run time of the asset by the total planned production time, excluding planned shutdowns for maintenance, holidays, or other similar scenarios.
 For example, if an asset was supposed to run for 12 hours but only ran for 11 hours due to a breakdown, the availability score would be 91.7%.

 Availability = Run Time / Planned Production Time